netscaler/cloud-native-getting-started/gcp/anthos/waf/PERSONA_PLATFORM.md

 ![](assets/platform.png)

 The diagram above illustrates the environment at a high-level.
-There is an Anthos GKE cluster managed from Anthos Configuration Management, with an external Citrix VDX to control ingress traffic into the cluster.
-This Citrix VDX appliance is managed by the network team and adheres to corporate application delivery standards.
+There is an Anthos GKE cluster managed from Anthos Configuration Management, with an external Citrix VPX to control ingress traffic into the cluster.
+This Citrix VPX appliance is managed by the network team and adheres to corporate application delivery standards.

 As a platform engineer, I am responsible for building and managing the life cycle of Anthos and ensuring that the platform is available and complies to my corporate standards.
 I also need to support the Network and Security teams objectives.
 This means ensuring that the cluster is secure and compliant by enforcing policies that ensure applications are deployed appropriately.